 First, the dentist will look for asymmetries.
 Any swelling, bumps, lumps, white patches, sores, rough patches and other abnormalities will be examined, as well.
 The dentist will use a small light and mirror to look inside the nose and mouth.
 Using a tongue depressor, the dentist will examine the back of the throat.

 In the physical exam, the dentist will touch the head and cheeks around the jaw, under the chin and inside the oral cavity.
-He or she will be looking for anything out of the ordinary.
+They will be looking for anything out of the ordinary.
 Unusual nodules or masses will be noted, and may need further examination.

 One sign of oral cancer that is widely unknown is the inability to move normally mobile tissue.
 These spots usually cause pain when pressure is applied as well.
 However, not all cancerous areas will be painful.